lackdaz/wdi-project-2/readme.md

 ### Obstacles
 * Understanding websockets!
 Enigmatic but fascinating stuff!
 * Deploying a user-study in a full-stack application within a week - I 'pivoted' my ideas 3 times
+* Server-end: big problems on assigning topics without hosting the websocket
+* Device-end: without the ability to update and compile the code remotely, it was difficult to implement any purposeful and flexible multi-device applications - one solution is to embed the different functions into topic messages themselves, or the use of cloud-based compilers like Particle.io or AWS.
+I've also read that new npm mqtt server routers have recently popped up but I didn't have the time to try these out - do let me know if you have any experience!

 ### Points of Interest
 * The helper function to extract the cardUid
+* Sending messages as an array of characters!

 #### Performance
 * There are definitely a lot of security issues - that I do not yet know how to fix yet, and I'm not too certain about how the application is robust enough to handle multiple access requests.